After Trump and Brexit, populist tsunami threatens European mainstream

-Imagine, mused Martin Selmayr, the head of European Commission President Jean-Claude Juncker's cabinet, if instead of Barack Obama, Francois Hollande, David Cameron and Matteo Renzi, next year's meeting of the club of rich nations included Trump, Marine Le Pen, Boris Johnson and Beppe Grillo.
+Imagine, mused the official, if instead of Barack Obama, Francois Hollande, David Cameron and Matteo Renzi, next year's meeting of the club of rich nations included Trump, Marine Le Pen, Boris Johnson and Beppe Grillo.

-A month later, Britain shocked the world by voting to leave the European Union.
-Cameron stepped down as prime minister and Johnson - the former London mayor who helped to swing Britons behind Brexit - became foreign minister.
+A month after Martin Selmayr, the head of European Commission President Jean-Claude Juncker's cabinet made the comment, Britain shocked the world by voting to leave the European Union.
+Cameron stepped down as prime minister and Johnson - the former London mayor who helped swing Britons behind Brexit - became foreign minister.

 Now, with Trump's triumph over his Democratic rival Hillary Clinton, the populist tsunami that seemed outlandish a few months ago is becoming reality, and the consequences for Europe's own political landscape are potentially huge.

-In 2017, voters in the Netherlands, France and Germany - and possibly in Italy and Britain too - will vote in elections following the triumphs of Trump and Brexit, and the toxic politics that drove those campaigns.
+In 2017, voters in the Netherlands, France and Germany - and possibly in Italy and Britain too - will vote in elections that could be colored by the triumphs of Trump and Brexit, and the toxic politics that drove those campaigns.

 The lessons will not be lost on continental Europe's populist parties, who hailed Trump's victory on Wednesday as a body blow for the political mainstream.

+"Politics will never be the same," said Geert Wilders of the far-right Dutch Freedom Party.
+"What happened in America can happen in Europe and the Netherlands as well."

-"Today the United States, tomorrow France," French National Front founder Jean-Marie Le Pen, the father of the party's leader Marine Le Pen, tweeted.
+French National Front founder Jean-Marie Le Pen was similarly ebullient.
+"Today the United States, tomorrow France," Le Pen, the father of the party's leader Marine Le Pen, tweeted.

-Daniela Schwarzer, director of research at the German Council on Foreign Relations (DGAP), said Trump's bare-fisted tactics amounted to a model for populist European parties in the looming campaigns.
+Daniela Schwarzer, director of research at the German Council on Foreign Relations (DGAP), said Trump's bare-fisted tactics against his opponents and the media provided a model for populist European parties that have exercised comparative restraint on a continent that still remembers World War Two.

 "The broken taboos, the extent of political conflict, the aggression that we've seen from Trump, this can widen the scope of what becomes thinkable in our own political culture," Schwarzer said.

-Early next month, Austrians will vote in a presidential election that could see Norbert Hofer of the Freedom Party become the first far-right head of state in western Europe since World War Two. [nL8N1AH05N]
+Early next month, Austrians will vote in a presidential election that could see Norbert Hofer of the Freedom Party become the first far-right head of state to be freely elected in western Europe since 1945.

-On the same day, a constitutional reform referendum on which Prime Minister Renzi has staked his future could upset the political order in Italy, pushing Grillo's left-wing populist movement 5-Star closer to the reins of power.
+On the same day, a constitutional reform referendum on which Prime Minister Renzi has staked his future could upset the political order in Italy, pushing Grillo's left-wing 5-Star movement closer to the reins of power.

+"An epoch has gone up in flames," Grillo said.
+"The real demagogues are the press, intellectuals, who are anchored to a world that no longer exists."

 Right-wing nationalists are already running governments in Poland and Hungary.
 In western Europe, the likelihood of a Trump figure taking power seems remote for now.

-In the parliamentary democracies that exist in many European countries, traditional parties have banded together to form coalitions to keep out the populists.
+In Europe's parliamentary democracies, traditional parties from the right and left have set aside historical rivalries, banding together to keep out the populists.

-But the lesson from the Brexit vote is that parties do not have to be in government to shape the political debate, said Tina Fordham, chief global political analyst at Citi, citing the anti-EU UK Independence Party which has just one seat in the Westminster parliament.
+But the lesson from the Brexit vote is that parties do not have to be in government to shape the political debate, said Tina Fordham, chief global political analyst at Citi.
+She cited the anti-EU UK Independence Party which has just one seat in the Westminster parliament.

 "UKIP did poorly in the last election but had a huge amount influence over the political dynamic in Britain," Fordham said.
 "The combination of the Brexit campaign and Trump have absolutely changed the way campaigns are run."